 Foundation for Australian Literary Studies Board of Directors

 His love of literature goes back to his earliest days, fuelled by parents who loved to read and travel.
 He wrote his first story at 5 on his dad's old typewriter, and is now the author of five novels, including The Abrupt Physics of Dying (Orenda Books, 2015), which was shortlisted for the CWA New Blood Dagger.
 His latest novel Turbulent Wake, was named by several UK book sites as their Book of the Year for 2019.
-His sixth novel, 7, is due out in 2022.
+His sixth novel, In My Time of Anarchy, is due out in 2023.
 Paul lives in Townsville with his wife Heidi.

 BCom JCU, FCPA, FAICD, FAIM